-done because silica is not reactive.
+The activated natural silica is further modified using DMA.
+The addition of DMA directly cannot be done because silica is not reactive.
 This requires a connecting compound, namely GPTMS.
 GPTMS together with toluene are added to natural silica to form the silica-GPTMS layer.
 The newly formed silica-GPTMS is reacted with DMA to form silica-GPTMS-DMA.
 Each stage of the change in the form of silica above is tested using FTIR.
 The results can be seen in Figure 4.a, 4.b, and 4.c.

-In Figure 4.a shows the asymmetric strain of Si-O at wave number 1050.69 cm^{-1} and the symmetrical strain of Si-O at wave number 696.24 cm^{-1} , then in Figure 4.b shows the C-C strain at wave number 2110.24 cm^{-1} shows the presence of GPTMS in natural silica and Figure 4.c shows the peak of the amide group (C = O) at wave numbers $1800-2100 \text{ cm}^{-1}$ which configure that DMA has also bound to the silica.
-In the modification process it is estimated that there will be a reaction between dimethylamine and the C = O (ester) group of the linking compound to produce an amide compound with a tertiary amide as an anion exchange group and the reaction between dimethylamine and the C-O-C (epoxy) group of the linking compound to produce an amine compound with a tertiary amine as the ion exchange group.
+In Figure 4.a shows the asymmetric strain of Si-O at wave number 1050.69 cm-1 and the symmetrical strain of Si-O at wave number 696.24 cm-1, then in Figure 4.b shows the C-C strain at wave number 2110.24 cm-1 shows the presence of GPTMS in natural silica and Figure 4.c shows the peak of the amide group (C = O) at wave numbers 1800-2100 cm-1 which confirms that DMA has also bound to the silica.
+In the modification process it is estimated that there will be a reaction between dimethylamine and the C = O (ester) group of the linking compound to produce an amide compound with a tertiary amide as an anion exchange group and the reaction between dimethylamine and the C-O-C (epoxy) group of the linking compound with a tertiary amine as the ion exchange group.